Welcome

 Beginning of a new era

-Schoenstein joined Jensen as an analyst, just the tenth employee of the firm.
+Schoenstein joined Jensen as an analyst, just the 10th employee of the firm.
 He quickly learned to embrace Jensen’s trademark methodology for analyzing company stock and making investment decisions, a process that leads with quality.
 In order to qualify for consideration into the portfolio, companies must have returns on equity (ROE) of at least 15% for each of the last 10 years.
 Jensen chooses to look at ROE because it’s a common denominator across industries and a good indication of profitability.

 “I like to think about the ROE criteria like a resume,” Schoenstein says.
 “It’s the piece of paper that gets you in the door, but the rest is up to you.”

 Another key element in the process is teamwork.
-When choosing which stocks to invest in, analysts and portfolio managers must first present a 40- to 60-page report to their colleagues, then answer grueling questions aimed to uncover every potential risk.
+When choosing which stocks to invest in, analysts and portfolio managers must first present a 30- to 50-page report to their colleagues, then answer grueling questions aimed to uncover every potential risk.
 The process can take months before everyone gets on board.
 It can be deliberative and time consuming, but ultimately it results in better risk management, Schoenstein says.

 “It might force us to do more work to overcome those concerns.
 Or maybe we find that those concerns overcome our thesis, which ultimately gets us to a better long-term decision.”